-SmartAsset’s free tool matches you with financial advisors in your area in just 5 minutes.
-If you’re ready to be matched with local advisors who can help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 A tax refund can be a much anticipated boost for your finances.
 But if you don’t need the money for anything urgent, you can invest it in a smart way for your future.
 Whether you plan on saving for retirement, make your money grow in the stock market, finance your education or save for health expenses, working with a financial expert can help you set and reach these financial goals.

 - A financial advisor who specializes in tax planning can also help you lower your tax bill by harvesting your tax losses.
 This means that you will be able to use your investment losses to reduce taxes on capital gains or income.